PoisotLab/EcologicalNetworks.jl/paper/paper.md

 end
 ```

-Next, we computed food-web richness (i.e. the number of species), connectance, nestedness, and modularity using functions from `EcologicalNetworks.jl`.
-Nestedness was computed using the spectral radius $\rho$ of the matrices of interactions [i.e. their largest absolute eigenvalue, @StanKopp13].
+Next, we compute food-web richness (i.e. the number of species), connectance, nestedness, and modularity using functions from `EcologicalNetworks.jl`.
+Nestedness is computed using the spectral radius $\rho$ of the matrices of interactions [i.e. their largest absolute eigenvalue, @StanKopp13].
 To compute network modularity, we need a starting point, an optimizer, and a measure of modularity [@Newm06; @Barb07; @Theb13].
-We used 100 random species assignments in 3 to 15 groups as our starters.
-We used the BRIM algorithm to optimize the modularity for each of these random partitions, and computed modularity following @Newm06.
-The maximum value was retained for each food web.
+We use 100 random species assignments in 3 to 15 groups as our starters.
+We use the BRIM algorithm to optimize the modularity for each of these random partitions, and compute modularity following @Newm06.
+The maximum value is retained for each food web.
 Associations between these measures are plotted in \autoref{fig:nestmod}.

 ```julia